sohailshams/personal-portfolio/README.md

 ## UX

 This portfolio website is designed and developed for me and the reason is to market himself online with good user experience.
-The users of this are the potential employers, recruiters.
+The users of this website are the potential employers, recruiters.
 This website will provide them all the information that are looking for in their business partner/employee.
 To provide good user experience, the website design has been kept simple.
 This website consists on 3 pages, Home, Profile and Contact.
 Home, Profile and contact buttons will be used to navigate between the pages.
 Home button will bring back to the landing page.
 CV in pdf format can be downloaded by clicking on download button.
 Rule of Thirds has been applied, in header, section and footer 1/3 of the page goes to name and job title, picture and copy right content respectively.
-Where as navigation bar, about me professional history, social links and contact form took 2/3 of the page.
+Where as navigation bar, about me, professional history, social links and contact form took 2/3 of the page.
 The same structure and layout has been used through out the project.
 Header and the footer are identical in all pages and have the same content.
 The section area has the same structure but the only difference is the content which is different in all pages.
 ##### Attribute